sciactive/pnotify/README.md

 Callbacks Module
 ================

 The callback options all expect one argument, a function, which will be called when that event occurs.
-They can be included in the options object passed to PNotify() just like any other options.
+They can be included in the options object passed to PNotify() just like the core options.
 If the function returns false on the "before_open" or "before_close" callback, that event will be canceled.

 * `before_init` - This option is called before the notice has been initialized.
 It accepts one argument, the options object.
 * `after_init` - This option is called after the notice has been initialized.
 It accepts one argument, the notice object.